magnetsystems/r2m-cli/README.md

 ## Information about installing and using r2m

-See the [r2m wiki][r2m-wiki] for details about installing and using the CLI.
+See the [r2m wiki] for details about installing and using the CLI.

 ## Installing r2m (Mac OS X and Linux)